Iceland profile - Timeline

 2010 March - Voters overwhelmingly reject a referendum proposal to pay the UK and the Netherlands 4bn euros (£3.4bn) worth of compensation for the collapse of the Icesave bank.

-The Eyjafjallajokull glacier in southern Iceland starts a massive eruption, creating an ash cloud that disrupts flights throughout Europe for several months.
+2010 March - The volcano at the Eyjafjallajokull glacier erupts, creating an ash cloud that disrupts flights throughout Europe for several months.

 2010 July - Formal talks on Iceland's EU accession begin.